Javatrix/tsuki-chan/README.md

 ---

-Kawaii-San currently in very early development, so don't expect too much... yet.
+Tsuki-Chan currently in very early development, so don't expect too much... yet.
-It has not yet been tested in multiple guilds at once, and probably would not work properly if it was.
-Because of that, it is currently **not accessible**.
+She has not yet been tested in multiple guilds at once, and probably would not work properly if she was.
+Because of that, she is currently **not accessible**.
 Also, most of the assets are placeholders.
 I will try not to rely on Genshin Impact & Mashin-Dōru wa Kizutsukanai fan arts in the future.
 *(Mihoyo, Reiji, please don't sue me for using them for now)*

 # Licensing
-This project is published under the [GNU General Public License](https://github.com/Javatrix/kawaiisanbot/blob/main/LICENSE).
+This project is published under the [GNU General Public License](https://github.com/Javatrix/tsuki-chan/blob/main/LICENSE).
 You can use code from this project as long as you disclose the source of your work.
 For more details, view LICENSE.

 # Features